lekrsu/shfw-walkthrough/README.md

       - **Ninebot F-Series**: [Older SHFW 0.3.6] You can flash this firmware if the DRV version is below 5.7.0.
 Else you will need to use a ST-Link.
 There are online guides available for this process.
 The app will prompt for updates even if there's none, be aware.

       - **Ninebot D-Series**: [Currently not working] There is an experimental support for D-Series using the F-Series firmware.
 It's not known at which DRV version you will need a ST-Link.
 The guides should be identical to the F-Series.

+   - **Xiaomi Scooters**: If the BLE version is at 1.5.5 or above, then you'll need to ST-Link downgrade the dashboard.
+[ST-Link Downgrade Guide](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble).
+Flashing on M365 with a 4-dot dashboard requires extra steps detailed in the [4th section of installation](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble#installation).

     | Model | Compatible BLE | Compatible DRV |
     |:--|:--|:--|